danielhuang/cotton/README.md

 ## Limitations

-* Cotton does not currently support Git repositories, direct urls, or local paths as dependencies
+* Cotton does not currently support Git repositories, direct urls, or local paths as dependencies; only registries are supported.
-* Cotton does not execute `postinstall` scripts after installation